Car problems Peugeot

 Car problems Peugeot 306: old classic with charm

-The 306 is now a youngtimer with a loyal group of enthusiasts.
-The car is known for its pleasant handling, but age takes its toll.
-Rust is a major problem: check the wheel arches, sills, tailgate and underside thoroughly.
-The suspension wears out and is cheap to replace, but moisture problems and electrical faults are more difficult to solve.
+The 306 is now a modern classic with a loyal group of enthusiasts.
+The car is known for its pleasant handling, but age is taking its toll.
+Rust is a major issue: thoroughly inspect wheel arches, sills, tailgate and the underside.
+Suspension wears out and is cheap to replace, but moisture problems and electrical faults are harder to solve.

-For enthusiasts who want a 306 as a youngtimer, a thorough pre-purchase inspection is essential.
-Look for examples with service history and avoid cars with visible rust spots or tinkered-with electronics.
-With care and attention, the 306 remains a rewarding driver’s car.
+For enthusiasts who want a 306 as a modern classic, a thorough pre-purchase inspection is essential.
+Look for examples with a service history and avoid cars with visible rust spots or tinkered-with electronics.
+With care and attention, the 306 remains a pleasure to drive.

 Read more: Peugeot 306